How to Reset the Tools And Toolbar In Photoshop

-Written by Steve Patterson.
-In this tutorial, we'll learn how to quickly reset the Tools panel in Photoshop CC back to its default tool layout.
-This handy feature was first added in Photoshop CC 2014 but because it didn't receive a lot of attention, many people are still unaware of it.
-To use it, and to follow along with this tutorial, you'll need to be running Photoshop CC (Creative Cloud) and you'll want to make sure that your copy is up to date.
+The improved Reset All Tools command was first added in Photoshop CC 2014.
+But because it didn't get a lot of attention, many Photoshop users are unaware of it.
+To use it, and to follow along with this tutorial, you'll need to be running Photoshop CC.
+You'll also want to make sure that your copy of Photoshop CC is up to date.

-The Tools panel (also known as the Toolbar or the Toolbox) is where Photoshop stores all of its various tools, from selection tools to editing tools, type tools, shape tools, navigation tools, and many more.
-There's so many tools, in fact, that not all of them can be displayed in the Tools panel at once.
+In the previous tutorial in this series, we learned all about the Toolbar in Photoshop.
+The Toolbar is where Photoshop stores all of its various tools, from selection tools to editing tools, type tools, shape tools, navigation tools, and more.
+There are so many tools, in fact, that not all of them can be displayed in the Toolbar at once.
 Many of Photoshop's tools are hidden behind other tools.

 For example, Photoshop includes four basic, geometric selection tools—the Rectangular Marquee Tool, the Elliptical Marquee Tool, the Single Row Marquee Tool, and the Single Column Marquee Tool.
-To save space, all four of these tools are nested together in the same tool slot in the Tools panel.
-By default, the Rectangular Marquee Tool is the one that's visible; it's the primary tool for the group:
+To save space, all four of these tools are nested together in the same spot in the Toolbar.
+By default, the Rectangular Marquee Tool is the one that's visible.
+It's the default tool for the group:

-Notice, though, that after choosing a different tool (in this case, the Elliptical Marquee Tool), the new tool has become the tool that's displayed in that slot.
-Photoshop always displays the last tool that was selected, which means you won't always see the default tool.
-If I needed to switch back to the Rectangular Marquee Tool at this point, I would need to right-click (Win) / Control-click (Mac) on the Elliptical Marquee Tool and then choose the Rectangular Marquee Tool from the fly-out menu:
+Notice, though, that after choosing a different tool (in this case, the Elliptical Marquee Tool), the Toolbar is no longer displaying the default tool in that spot.
+Instead, it's displaying the new tool I selected.
+That's because Photoshop always shows the last tool that was selected, which means you won't always see the default tool.
+To select the default tool (the Rectangular Marquee Tool) at this point, I would need to click and hold, or right-click (Win) / Control-click (Mac), on the Elliptical Marquee Tool and then choose the Rectangular Marquee Tool from the fly-out menu:

-The same is true for Photoshop's freeform selection tools— the Lasso Tool, the Polygonal Lasso Tool and the Magnetic Lasso Tool—found in the slot directly below the geometric shape tools.
-By default, the Lasso Tool is the tool that's visible.
-To get to the others, we need to right-click (Win) / Control-click (Mac) on the Lasso Tool and then choose a different tool from the fly-out menu.
+The same is true for Photoshop's freeform selection tools (the Lasso Tool, the Polygonal Lasso Tool and the Magnetic Lasso Tool).
+The Lasso Tool is the default tool for the group, so it's the tool we see initially.
+To select one of the other tools in the group, we need to click and hold, or right-click (Win) / Control-click (Mac), on the Lasso Tool and then choose a different tool from the fly-out menu.
 I'll choose the Polygonal Lasso Tool:

-After selecting the new tool, we see that the Polygonal Lasso Tool has replaced the standard Lasso Tool as the visible tool in that slot.
+After selecting the new tool, we see that the Polygonal Lasso Tool has replaced the standard Lasso Tool as the visible tool in that spot.
 Again, it's because Photoshop always displays the last tool that was selected.
-In fact, we now have two slots in the Tools panel where a tool other than the default, primary tool is now visible:
+In fact, we now have two spots in the Toolbar where a tool other than the default, primary tool is now visible:

-We won't go through every tool slot in the Tools panel, but I'll quickly change a few more of them.
+We won't go through every spot in the Toolbar, but I'll quickly change a few more of them.
 I'll right-click (Win) / Control-click (Mac) on the Quick Selection Tool and choose the Magic Wand Tool from the fly-out menu:

 Lastly, I'll right-click (Win) / Control-click (Mac) on the Eyedropper Tool and I'll choose Photoshop's Ruler Tool from the fly-out menu:

-After switching to these other tools, we see that my Tools panel is becoming cluttered with tools other than the defaults.
-It's not a huge problem, but it can make things confusing as you're learning Photoshop (especially if you're trying to follow along with tutorials that ask you to select default tools), and it can generally be a nuisance as you're working:
+After selecting these other tools, we see that my Toolbar is becoming cluttered with tools other than the defaults.
+It's not a huge problem, but it can make things confusing as you're learning Photoshop (especially if you're trying to follow along with tutorials that ask you to select default tools).
+It can also be a nuisance as you're working:

-With a default tool selected, if you look up in the Options Bar along the top of the screen, you'll find the Tool Presets option over on the far left.
-Its icon will display whichever tool you've selected (in my case, it's the Move Tool):
+With a default tool selected in the Toolbar, if you look up in the Options Bar along the top of the screen, you'll find the Tool Presets option over on the far left.
+The Tool Presets option doesn't have an icon of its own.
+Instead, it displays the icon of whichever tool is currently selected.
+In my case, it's the Move Tool:

-To reset your Tools panel back to its default layout, right-click (Win) / Control-click (Mac) on the Tool Presets icon, then choose Reset All Tools from the menu:
+To reset your Toolbar back to its default layout, right-click (Win) / Control-click (Mac) on the Tool Presets icon.
+Then choose Reset All Tools from the menu: